Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Methods

 \subsubsection{Training Process}

-In MAGIC’s training phase, each iteration follows a sequential process: 1) generate synthesized CTP maps for a given NCCT input using the multitask generators G, 2) compute the discriminator D’s prediction on the real pair tensor and the fake pair tensor, 3) compute discriminator loss and update D’s weights, and 4) compute generator loss and update G’s weights.
-These steps are repeated until the convergence of the generator and discriminator loss terms.
-For final visualization during inference, the perfusion information ratio in the PILO module can be scaled to select the optimal contribution from anatomical and hemodynamic imaging.
+The training of MAGIC follows a standard GAN framework.
+For each iteration, the multitask generator G synthesizes CTP maps from a given NCCT input, the discriminator D evaluates both real (RAPID) and synthetic (MAGIC) pair tensors.
+The discriminator and generator losses are computed, and their respective weights are updated.
+This process is repeated until convergence of both losses.
+During inference, the perfusion information ratio in the PILO module can be scaled to select the optimal contribution from anatomical and hemodynamic imaging.